Naville/WTFJH/README.md

 *Theos-Legacy is no longer Supported.
 Run ./CIScripts/InstallTheos.sh To Install The Latest Version of Theos*

+*Pre-built versions are available on the Releases page.
+Signed with my GPG Key*

 **You Must Be THIS TALL To Ride**

 > A Modern Replacement For IntroSpy [iSECPartners/Introspy-iOS][1]